microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * Under the Pipelines menu select Service Connections
         * From the Service Connections menu, select [+New Service Connection]
         * Choose Azure Resource Manager from the dropdown then a name for your service (ex.
 Cobalt Deployment Administrator-`<YourTenantName>`)
-        * Use the full version of the service connection dialog in order to enter your service principal credentials
+        * Use the full version of the service connection dialog in order to enter your service principal credentials (AAD Key, AAD App ID, Tenant, etc.)
             ![image](https://user-images.githubusercontent.com/10041279/63485304-63b59c00-c468-11e9-8e47-721a2e43ecb9.png)
         * Verify and Save the connection
+        > NOTE: Take note of the custom name given to this service connection.
+This will be referenced in later steps needed to configure env variable groups.

     * Enable multi-stage pipelines
         * Find your signed-in avatar/image and select preview features from the drop down menu